tryolabs/requestium/README.md

 ## Considerations
 New features are lazily evaluated, meaning:
 - The Selenium webdriver process is only started if you call the driver object.
 So if you don't need to use the webdriver, you could use the library with no overhead.
-Very useful if you just want to use the library for its integration of Parsel.
+Very useful if you just want to use the library for its integration with Parsel.
 - Parsing of the responses is only done if you call the `xpath`, `css`, or `re` methods of the response.
 So again there is no overhead if you don't need to use this feature.

 A byproduct of this is that the Selenium webdriver could be used just as a tool to ease in the development of regular Requests code: You can start writing your script using just the Requests' session, and at the last step of the script (the one you are currently working on) transfer the session to the Chrome webdriver.
 This way, a Chrome process starts in your machine, and acts as a real time "visor" for the last step of your code.
 You can see in what state your session is currently in, inspect it with Chrome's excellent inspect tools, and decide what's the next step your session object should take.
 Very useful to try code in an ipython interpreter and see how the site reacts in real time.

-The Chrome driver doesn't support automatic transfer of headers and proxies from the Session to the Webdriver at the moment.
-The phantomjs driver does though.
+Note: The Selenium Chrome webdriver doesn't support automatic transfer of proxies from the Session to the Webdriver at the moment.
+The Phantomjs driver does though.

 ## Selenium workarounds
 Requestium adds several 'ensure' methods to the driver object, as Selenium is known to be very finicky about selecting elements and cookie handling.

 ### Wait for element
 The `ensure_element_by_` methods waits for the element to be loaded in the browser and returns it as soon as it loads.
-Named after Selenium's `find_element_by_` methods (which raise an exception if they can't find the element).
+It's named after Selenium's `find_element_by_` methods (which immediately raise an exception if they can't find the element).

 By default Requestium waits for the element to be present, but it can also wait for it to be clickable or visible.
 Very useful for single page web apps.
 We usually end up completely replacing our `find_element_by_` calls with `ensure_element_by_` calls as they are more flexible.

-Elements you get using this method have the `ensure_click` method which makes the click less prone to failure.
+Elements you get using this method have the new `ensure_click` method which makes the click less prone to failure.
 This helps in getting through a lot of the problems with Selenium clicking.

 ```python